TURNING 65 – Medicare II: Choosing Plans and Filling the Gaps

 Under the Medicare Advantage program, beneficiaries enroll in a private health plan such as an HMO or PPO and receive all Medicare-covered Part A and B benefits and typically Part D benefits.
 Usually a lower-cost option, the plan may carry no premium whatsoever beyond the cost for Part B (Part A is free, assuming you or your spouse paid Medicare taxes for at least 10 years).
 The standard premium for Part B in 2018 is $134 a month, with higher-income enrollees paying more; premiums range as high as $428.60 for individuals making more than $85,000 or married couples making more than $170,000.

 Unlike Original Medicare, Medicare Advantage limits out-of-pocket costs to a maximum amount, which is $6,700 in 2018.
 Most Medicare Advantage plans also include dental and vision coverage.
 The major downside is that the plans, often HMOs, will likely limit your choice of doctors and hospitals.
 More prior authorizations may be required before physicians can make referrals.
+Exceptions are made during emergencies such as the COVID-19 pandemic.

 Also, while the cost controls generally make it a less expensive alternative, the potential exists for higher costs than traditional Medicare for specific services in some circumstances.
 For example, some plans charge more for a short hospital stay, home health care or medical equipment such as oxygen.